HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

     An analysis of where the cut sites are to get a higher resolution analysis of explicitly open DNA (or DNase Hyper Sensitive) sites.
 This analysis is often chosen to examine potential transcription factor binding sites that frequently occur at HS sites.
-Here, paired-end alignments are analyzed as single-end alignments.
-To get a pileup of signal directly over the cut site, we provide a negative shift value (to shift the alignment start in the 5' direction or upstream) and then extend twice the absolute shift value.
-This centers an artificial coverage pileup directly over the cut site itself.
-I recommend 100 bp extension for a tight peak, but 200 bp is also generally recommended.
-For example

-        --shift -50 \
-        --size 100 \
-        --deduppair \

-    When de-duplicating bam files, include the `--deduppair` option to de-duplicate alignments as proper paired-end, but the analysis will be done as single-end.
-    _In silico_ size selection is not necessary here.
+    To run this analysis, simply include the `--atac` option, which simultaneously sets a number of default parameters.
+Specifically, 100 bp fragment coverage is generated centered over the cut site (alignment) ends, and peak calls of minimum 150 bp length are made.
+Cut-site point data are generated with 5 bp shifts in case fine-mapping of transcription factors is pursued.

 ## Variation with Cut-and-Run or Cut-and-Tag